KRFOSS/kali-docs/base-images/kali-linux-btrfs-install/index.md

 [Btrfs](https://btrfs.wiki.kernel.org/index.php/Main_Page) is a modern copy on write (CoW) filesystem for Linux aimed at implementing advanced features such as pooling, snapshots, checksums, and integrated multi-device spanning.
 In particular, the [snapshot](https://btrfs.wiki.kernel.org/index.php/UseCases#Snapshots_and_subvolumes) support is what makes Btrfs attractive for Kali installations on bare metal.
 Virtualization solutions such as VMWare and Virtualbox provide their own snapshotting functionality and using btrfs in those environments is not really required.
-Please note that the below procedure will not work in VirtualBox as grub fails to install in a btrfs volume in VBox.

 The snapshotting strategy of this walkthrough centres around a tool called "apt-btrfs-snapshot" from the Ubuntu repositories, which is a wrapper around "apt".
 This wrapper transparently hooks into the apt workflow and automatically creates snapshots before and after any apt operation.